By Eric Vandenbroeck and

 by Paul I, a ruler whose strange enthusiasms included a passionate admiration

 for the Order of Malta.
-He summoned the dashing Giulio Litta
+He summoned the dashing Giulio Litta to his side, who

-to his side, who had distinguished himself in the Russian Navy six years
+had distinguished himself in the Russian Navy six years before and began

-contributor to the Order's desperately reduced revenues.
+Order's desperately reduced revenues.

 Giulio Litta